 They understand that the root cause of health issues may be in different areas of the body than symptoms.

 TCVM theory shows energetic imbalances as the cause of health problems.

-The imbalances often show up in areas unrelated to where symptoms occur.
+Often, the imbalances often show up in areas unrelated to where symptoms occur.